amitguptagwl/Java-Rule-Book/README.md

 # Java Rule Book
 Basic concepts of Java to answer any question about how Java works especially in job interviews.
 By combining multiple rules you can answer many java question

-**This book is suitable only for people who has already worked in Java**
+**This book is suitable only for people who have already worked in Java**

 **Feel free to correct any rule or to suggest any correction needed.**